In tennis there is no mistaking speed and quickness in an opponent. It becomes obvious when you see a player that just blows by a defender.

 why a player who selects a very light racquet because of the “whippy”

-feeling may generate tennis elbow as the body tries to accommodate all the acceleration
+elbow as the body tries to accommodate all the acceleration

 from the swing.